 Life Expectancy: Up to 50 years

-These little turtles look cute but don't assume that means they'll be docile and friendly.
-They're not difficult to care for, but mud turtles are on the grouchy side and will bite with their curved beaks if they feel provoked or nervous.
+These little turtles look quite cute but don't assume that they'll be docile and friendly.
+Mud turtles are on the grouchy side and will bite with their curved beaks if they feel provoked or nervous.
 This is one of several reasons to avoid picking up or touching a pet mud turtle unless it's absolutely necessary.
-The risk of salmonella, as discussed below, is another reason.

-Despite their small adult size, these turtles still need adequate room to swim and dive when kept indoors.
-A large fish tank that allows your turtle to swim and dive as well as go to a dry dock on land should be provided for mud turtles living indoors.
+Despite their small adult size, these turtles need adequate room to swim and dive when kept indoors in an aquatic terrarium.
+Provide at least a 40-gallon fish tank that has a land half and a water half.
+This allows your turtle to swim and dive but also room to roam around and burrow on dry land.

 Food and Water

-Mud turtles are omnivores, but the majority of their diet consists of worms, fish, snails, and other food typically found in the water.
-Turtle pellets are a nice additive to their captive diet, but dark green, leafy vegetables like fresh parsley, dandelion greens, and other salad greens (not iceberg or romaine lettuce) should be offered.
+Mud turtles are omnivores, but the majority of their diet consists of worms, fish, snails, and other foods typically found in ponds; offer one protein meal until satiation every other day.
+Turtle pellets are a nice addition to their captive diet.

-Although it's not ideal to handle mud turtles frequently, some owners have a separate enclosure for feeding their pets, since these little critters are exceptionally messy eaters.
-If you don't want to move them to feed them, just be aware that after feeding your mud turtle you may need some cleanup time.
+Although it's not ideal to handle mud turtles frequently, some owners create a separate sub-enclosure (like a clear, floating plastic box) for feeding their pets, since mud turtles are exceptionally messy eaters.
+If you don't want to move them to a feeding area, just be aware that you may need some cleanup time after feeding.

-The most common problem with any aquatic turtle is poor shell health.
+It's always helpful to bring your turtle in for an annual checkup with an exotics veterinarian.
+The most obvious health problem with any aquatic turtle is poor shell health.
 Dirty water, incorrect lighting, and an inappropriate diet can lead to flaking shells, shell deformities, and even shell rot.

-Other easily avoided diseases include ear infections, vitamin deficiencies, metabolic bone disease, and intestinal parasites.
-You should have a fecal sample from a mud turtle checked yearly for intestinal parasites and get a checkup with your exotics veterinarian.
+Other diseases that are easily reversed include ear infections, vitamin deficiencies, metabolic bone disease, and intestinal parasites.
+Again, improving your turtle's water quality, overhead lighting, and diet should suffice.
+Have a fecal sample from your mud turtle checked yearly for intestinal parasites; these can usually be expelled with the appropriate deworming treatment.

 Choosing Your Mud Turtle

-Mud turtles should have smooth shells with no sign of flaking or unusual bumps.
+Mud turtles should have smooth shells with no signs of flaking or unusual bumps.
 Their eyes should be clear, and their skin should not show any signs of irritation or infection.

 Your best bet is to get your mud turtle from a reputable breeder rather than capturing one in the wild and trying to bring it home.
-A breeder can tell you the turtle's history and health background; with a wild turtle, you're in the dark about any problems it may have.
+A breeder can tell you the turtle's history and health background; with a wild turtle, it may be harboring some hitchhiking parasites.

-If you're trying to decide which aquatic turtle is the best fit for you, here are some breeds that are similar to the mud turtle:
+If you're trying to decide which aquatic turtle is the best fit for you, here are some species that are similar to the mud turtle:

-You can also check out other profiles of aquatic turtle breeds that can be your new pet.
+You can also check out other profiles of aquatic turtle species that can be your pet.